Azure/portaldocs/portal-sdk/templates/msportalfx-test.md

 <a name="msportalfx-test-getting-started-installation"></a>
 ### Installation

 1. Install [Node.js](https://nodejs.org) if you have not done so.
 This will also install npm, which is the package manager for Node.js.
-We recommend either using the LTS version or 5.1 for Visual Studio debugging.
+We have only verified support for LTS Node versions 4.5 and 5.1 which can be found in the "previous downloads" section.
+Newer versions of Node are known to have compilation errors.
 1. Install [Node Tools for Visual Studio](https://www.visualstudio.com/en-us/features/node-js-vs.aspx)
 1. Install [TypeScript](http://www.typescriptlang.org/) 1.8.10 or greater.
 1. Verify that your:
-    - node version is v4.5.0 or greater using `node -v`
+    - node version is v4.5 or v5.1 using `node -v`
     - npm version is 3.10.6 or greater using `npm -v`.
 To update npm version use `npm install npm -g`
     - tsc version is 1.8.10 or greater using tsc -v.